Brandon-Martinez27/pygame-asteroids/README.md

-# Using Pygame to Build an Asteroids Game in Python
+# Using Pygame to Build Games in Python

 ## Background
 >Python PyGame library is used to create video games.
 This library includes several modules for playing sound, drawing graphics, handling mouse inputs, etc. It is also used to create client-side applications that can be wrapped in standalone executables.